How Long Does Benzo Withdrawal Last?

 In some instances, people may experience a protracted withdrawal syndrome.
 In these cases, withdrawal symptoms may continue for several months or even years after stopping use of benzos.
-According to ABC News, protracted withdrawal may occur in up to 10 percent of people who quit taking benzo-type medications suddenly.
-Again, a tapering schedule monitored by professionals can mitigate all withdrawal symptoms, including issues with protracted withdrawal.
+Again, a tapering schedule monitored by professionals can mitigate most all withdrawal symptoms, including issues with protracted withdrawal.

 Since there is so much variation in the benzo withdrawal timeline, treatment professionals can give individual clients a better idea of what to expect during the detox process.
 The treatment team will consider the individual’s following factors:

 After that assessment, the team will be able to give a better estimate of how long the withdrawal process might take.
 This estimate may change as the client progresses through detox and treatment, as care should always be adaptable according to individual progress.

 Addiction Treatment in Florida

 If you or someone you love is struggling with a benzodiazepine addiction, our inpatient rehab in Florida can help.
 Call us right now at to speak with one of our compassionate, experienced admissions navigators.
 They can answer the questions you have, including those about payment options, insurance, and what to expect in inpatient rehab at Recovery First.